Marie Antoinette: Legacy

 For many revolutionary figures, Marie Antoinette was the symbol of what was wrong with the old regime in France.
 The onus of having caused the financial difficulties of the nation was placed on her shoulders by the revolutionary tribunal, and under the new republican ideas of what it meant to be a member of a nation, her Austrian descent and continued correspondence with the competing nation made her a traitor.
 The people of France saw her death as a necessary step toward completing the revolution.
 Furthermore, her execution was seen as a sign that the revolution had done its work.

 Marie Antoinette is known for her taste for fine things, and her commissions from famous craftsmen such as Jean Henri Riesener suggest more about her enduring legacy as a woman of taste and patronage.
 For instance, a writing table attributed to Riesener, now located at Waddesdon Manor, bears witness to Marie Antoinette's desire to escape the oppressive formality of court life, when she decided to move the table from the queen's boudoir, de la Meridienne, at Versailles to her humble interior, the Petit Trianon.
 Her favourite objects filled her small, private chateau and reveal aspects of Marie Antoinette's character that have been obscured by satirical political prints, such as those in Les Tableaux de la Révolution.
 She owned several instruments; in 1788 she bought a piano made by Sébastien Érard.

 A catalog of Marie Antoinette's personal library of 736 volumes was published by Paul Lacroix in 1863, using his pseudonym P. L. Jacob.
 The listed books were from her library at the Petit Trianon, including many found in her boudoir, and mostly consist of novels and plays.
 A random selection of her books includes Histoire de Mademoiselle de Terville by Madeleine d'Arsant de Puisieux, Le Philosophe parvenu ou Lettres et pièces originales contenant les aventures d'Eugène Sans-Pair by Robert-Martin Lesuire, and Oeuvres mêlées... contenant des tragédies et différents ouvrages en vers et en prose by Madeleine-Angélique de Gomez.
 A larger and more official library belonging to Marie Antoinette was kept at the Tuileries Palace in Paris.

 Long after her death, Marie Antoinette remains a major historical figure linked with conservatism, the Catholic Church, wealth and fashion.
 She has been the subject of many books, films, and other media.
 Politically engaged authors have deemed her the quintessential representative of class conflict, western aristocracy and absolutism.
 Some of her contemporaries, such as Jefferson, attributed to her as a cause of the French Revolution.

-From September 20, 2025, to March 22, 2026, the Victoria and Albert Museum, London hosted an exhibition “Marie Antoinette: Style.”
+From 20 September 2025, to 22 March 2026, the Victoria and Albert Museum, London hosted an exhibition “Marie Antoinette: Style.”
 The exhibition examined her interest in fashion and the decorative arts, as well as her influence on designers such as Dior, Chanel, and Vivienne Westwood.
 It was accompanied by an exhibition catalog edited by Sarah Grant.